DataGeniusTools/eric/README.md

 Ref Customer > Address
 ```

+You can find a demo environment always running the current stable version at [ERic Demo](https://demoeric.netlify.app/).

 You can find a tutorial and the complete description of ERic's grammar in the [user manual here](doc/Userdoc.md).